 Now you know what debts you have, you can create a repayment plan to get out of debt fast.
 Some debts will need to be paid more urgently than others.
 For example, you might have a credit card charging interest at 21% per annum.
 Perhaps, you have a secured loan, such as a mortgage or vehicle loan which if you fall too far behind, you could be at risk of having it repossessed.

 Go through your debts and prioritise repayment of them accordingly.
 Debts with high interest or security should take higher priority.
 Low or no interest debts should be lower on your priority list.
 You could even try the debt snowball method.

 4. Cut back on expenses

 Are you paying for Foxtel?
-A Gym Membership?
+A gym membership?
 A subscription?
 Are you a spontaneous shopper?
 Do you write a grocery list?
 Do you have an expensive hobby?
 You need to look for areas in your life where you can temporarily cut back on spending to catch up with your debt.

 If that means switching off Foxtel or writing an ‘essentials only’ grocery list when you go shopping then do it!
 The money you save can go directly towards your debts, helping you pay them off sooner.
 You may also consider selling good quality items you no longer use, like coffee machines or treadmills.
 These changes don’t have to be permanent, but will help you get out of debt fast!